TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

    ...?FE[tt_address][name]=Mike%20Tyson&FE[tt_address][email]=mike@trex.us&doNotSave=1&noWarnings=1

 Notice the blue value names are the field values (must be rawurlencoded.
-In javascript this function is called escape()) and the red values are necessary if you want to NOT save the record by this action and NOT to display error messages if some fields which are required is not passed any value.
+In JavaScript this function is called escape()) and the red values are necessary if you want to **not** save the record by this action and **not** to display error messages, if some fields which are required are not passed any value.

 .. _appendix-fe-adminlib-eval: